(I)

 (II)

-Agustín knew little French, but he had a brilliant mind.
+Agustín knew little French, but had a brilliant mind.
 He spent those first years frequenting parks, learning by listening to the kids and looking for older interlocutors as time went by.
-Soon he was speaking with the fluidity of someone his actual age: 25.
-By 1929, a different Agustín, already a medicine student, witnessed the funeral procession of Ferdinand Foch at Champs-Élysées.
+Soon he would speak with the fluidity of someone his actual age: 25.
+By 1929 a different Agustín would witness the funeral procession of Ferdinand Foch at Champs-Élysées, exchange some casual words with random strangers, and return to his studies.

 This was France in-between wars.
 Artists, musicians, and writers from all over flocked to Paris.
 We’ll never know if he met Fitzgerald, Stendhal, or Balzac.

-But we know he spoke at length with Jacques Mornard, a strong socialist voice at the Sorbonne.
+But we know that he spoke at length with Jacques Mornard, a strong socialist voice at the Sorbonne.
 Jacques and his girlfriend Sylvia, an intellectual from Brooklyn with a direct line of communication to Leon Trotsky, introduced my grandfather to their ardent theory of a shared world.
 The trio spent many evenings at that old café by rue Laplace.
 My grandfather never recalled hearing anybody more ready to jump into the fire for the benefit of mankind.
 That fire - he shared many years later - seemed to be the only way for Jacques and Sylvia to change the world.

 (III)